-During drilling, heavy drilling fluids or drilling muds are pumped down the drill stem and forced out through jets in the bit.
+During drilling, heavy drilling fluids or "drilling muds" are pumped down the drill stem and forced out through jets in the bit.
 The drilling mud returns to the surface through the space between the borehole wall and the drill stem, carrying with it the drill cuttings drilled out by the bit.
 The drill cuttings are removed from the mud by a solids control system (which can include shakers, centrifuges and other specialized equipment) and disposed of in an environmentally sound manner.
-The solids control system permits the mud, which is often comprised of expensive chemicals, to be continuously reused and recirculated back into the hole.
+The solids control system permits the mud, which is often comprised of expensive chemicals, to be continuously reused and re-circulated back into the hole.

-Through its Rig Technology segment, the Company sells the large mud pumps that are used to pump drilling mud through the drill stem.
-Through its Petroleum Services & Supplies segment, the Company sells transfer pumps and mud pump consumables; sells and rents solids control equipment; and provides solids control, waste management and drilling fluids services.
+Through its Rig Technology segment, the Company sells the large "mud pumps" that are used to pump drilling mud through the drill stem.
+Through its Petroleum Services & Supplies business, the Company sells transfer pumps and mud pump consumables; sells and rents solids control equipment; and provides solids control, waste management and drilling fluids services.
 Many operators internally coat the drill stem to improve its hydraulic efficiency and protect it from corrosive fluids sometimes encountered during drilling, and inspect and assess the integrity of the drill pipe from time to time.
-The Company provides drill pipe inspection and coating services, and applies hardbanding material to drill pipe to improve its wear characteristics.
-These services are provided through the Petroleum Services & Supplies segment.
-Additionally, the Petroleum Services & Supplies segment manufactures and sells drill pipe.
+The Company provides drill pipe inspection and coating services, and applies "hardbanding" material to drill pipe to improve its wear characteristics.
+These services are provided through the Company's Petroleum Services & Supplies segment.
+Additionally, the Company's Petroleum Services & Supplies segment manufactures and sells drill pipe.

 As the hole depth increases, the kelly must be removed frequently so that additional 30-foot joints of drill pipe can be added to the drill stem.
-When the bit becomes dull or the equipment at the bottom of the drill stem including the drilling motors otherwise requires servicing, the entire drill stem is pulled out of the hole and disassembled by disconnecting the joints of drill pipe.
-These are set aside or racked, the old bit is replaced or service is performed, and the drill stem is reassembled and lowered back into the hole (a process called tripping).
-During drilling and tripping operations, joints of drill pipe must be screwed together and tightened (made up), and loosened and unscrewed (spun out).
-The Rig Technology segment provides drilling equipment to manipulate and maneuver the drill pipe in this manner.
-When the hole has reached certain depths, all of the drill pipe is pulled out of the hole and larger diameter pipe known as casing is lowered into the hole and permanently emented in place in order to protect against collapse and contamination of the hole.
-The casing is typically inspected before it is lowered into the hole, a service the Petroleum Services & Supplies segment provides.
-The Rig Technology segment manufactures pressure pumping equipment that is used to cement the casing in place.
+When the bit becomes dull or the equipment at the bottom of the drill stem - including the drilling motors - otherwise requires servicing, the entire drill stem is pulled out of the hole and disassembled by disconnecting the joints of drill pipe.
+These are set aside or "racked," the old bit is replaced or service is performed, and the drill stem is reassembled and lowered back into the hole (a process called "tripping").
+During drilling and tripping operations, joints of drill pipe must be screwed together and tightened ("made up"), and loosened and unscrewed ("spun out").
+The Company's Rig Technology business provides drilling equipment to manipulate and maneuver the drill pipe in this manner.
+When the hole has reached certain depths, all of the drill pipe is pulled out of the hole and larger diameter pipe known as casing is lowered into the hole and permanently cemented in place in order to protect against collapse and contamination of the hole.
+The casing is typically inspected before it is lowered into the hole, a service the Company's Petroleum Services & Supplies business provides.
+The Company's Rig Technology segment manufactures pressure pumping equipment that is used to cement the casing in place.

-The raising and lowering of the drill stem while drilling or tripping, and the lowering of casing into the wellbore, is accomplished with the rig s hoisting system.
-A conventional hoisting system is a block and tackle mechanism that works within the drilling rig s derrick.
+The raising and lowering of the drill stem while drilling or tripping, and the lowering of casing into the wellbore, is accomplished with the rig's hoisting system.
+A conventional hoisting system is a block and tackle mechanism that works within the drilling rig's derrick.
 The lifting of this mechanism is performed via a series of pulleys that are attached to the drawworks at the base of the derrick.
-The Rig Technology segment sells and installs drawworks and pipe hoisting systems.
+The Company's Rig Technology segment sells and installs drawworks and pipe hoisting systems.
 During the course of normal drilling operations, the drill stem passes through different geological formations, which exhibit varying pressure characteristics.
 If this pressure is not contained, oil, gas and/or water would flow out of these formations to the surface.